Magnetic penetration depth in topological superconductors: Effect of Majorana surface states and application for UTe$_2$: topological superconducting states in UTe 2

 Here, $a$, $b$, and $c$ are the lattice constants for each crystallographic axis, and $\boldsymbol{\tau}$ is the Pauli matrix acting on the uranium-orbital space.
 The terms proportional to $\tau_0$ represent intra-orbital kinetic processes, while those proportional to $\tau_x$ and $\tau_y$ describe inter-orbital hopping.
 To reproduce the quasi-2D Fermi surface shown in Fig.~\ref{Fig:Fermi}, we set parameters as follows: $\mu=2.8W$,~$t_1=0.75W$,~$t_2=-1.0W$,~$t_3=-0.3W$,~$t_4=-1.4W$,~$t_5=1.3W$,~$t_6=1.3W$, where we introduce the energy scale $W$, which approximately corresponds to the bandwidth.
 Note that this model only reproduces the electron-like Fermi surface observed in UTe$_2$.
 The hole-like Fermi surfaces are obtained by rotating the electron-like Fermi surfaces by 90 degrees around the $c$-axis, and the effects of the hole-like Fermi surfaces are considered in analogy with the results for the electronic surfaces.

 Next, we consider the gap function, assuming inter-orbital spin-triplet Cooper pairing, which is given by

-where the vectorial order parameter, ${\bm d}(\bm{k})$, characterizes the spin structure of the spin-triplet pairing, and $\bm{\sigma}$ are the Pauli matrices in spin space.
-In the point group $D_{2h}$, which corresponds to the space group symmetry of UTe$_2$, there are four possible one-dimensional irreducible representations (IRs) for odd-parity superconductivity: $A_u$, $B_{1u}$, $B_{2u}$, and $B_{3u}$.
+where the vectorial order parameter, ${\bm d}(\bm{k})$, characterizes the spin structure of the spin-triplet pairing, and $\bm{\sigma}$ are the Pauli matrices in spin space. {Here we consider only interorbital pairing states to simplify the analysis of the surface response.
+However, including intraorbital pairing does not alter the qualitative features of the results, such as the topological protection of the surface ABS~\cite{tei2023possible}.} In the point group $D_{2h}$, which corresponds to the space group symmetry of UTe$_2$, there are four possible one-dimensional irreducible representations (IRs) for odd-parity superconductivity: $A_u$, $B_{1u}$, $B_{2u}$, and $B_{3u}$.
 The corresponding $d$-vector for each IR is given by